Premier League and EFL to honour Pele

 The EFL said it would hold a minute's applause before EFL fixtures on Friday and on 1 and 2 January, while players will wear black armbands "in memory of the life of Pele".

-Football's world governing body Fifa has also lowered flags at its headquarters in Switzerland to half-mast for Pele "as a symbol of mourning and respect".
+Football's world governing body Fifa has lowered flags at its headquarters in Switzerland to half-mast for Pele "as a symbol of mourning and respect".

 The Italian Football Federation (FIGC) says it has "arranged a minute's silence to remember Pele," in forthcoming games.